 Understand

-Located at 18° 25' N, 75° 02' W, 160 km south of the U.S. Naval Base at Guantanamo Bay, Cuba, the island has a land area of 5.2 km² consisting is mostly exposed coral and limestone rock.
+This island 160 km south of the U.S. Naval Base at Guantanamo Bay, Cuba has a land area of 5.2 km², most of which is exposed coral and limestone rock.
 It is flat to undulating with a unnamed raised plateau on the southwest side.
 At 77 metres (84 yd) high this is the highest point.
-It is ringed by vertical white cliffs that are typically 9 to 15 metres (9.8 to 16.4 yd) high and has a 8-kilometre (8,700 yd) coastline.
+It is ringed by vertical white cliffs that are typically 9 to 15 metres (9.8 to 16.4 yd) high and has a 8-kilometre (5.0 mi) coastline.
 The island has marine, tropical climate and has enough grassland to support goat herds as well as dense stands of fig-like trees and scattered cactus.

 History

-This uninhabited island was claimed by the U.S. in 1857 for its guano, and mining took place between 1865 and 1898.
-In the 19th and early 20th century guano (a product originating from bird feces on limestone that is used as fertilizer and a basis for explosives) was so important that the US passed the Guano Islands Act allowing any US citizen to claim any island, not previously claimed by another nation, for the US if Guano deposits were to be found there.
-Navassa Island is just one of many islands and islets that entered US possession due to this curious piece of legislation, that is still in force.
+[edit]This uninhabited island was claimed by the U.S. in 1857 for its guano, and mining took place between 1865 and 1898.
+In the 19th and early 20th century guano (a product originating from bird feces on limestone that is used as fertilizer and a basis for explosives) was so important that the U.S. passed the Guano Islands Act allowing any U.S. citizen to claim any island not previously claimed by another nation for the U.S. if guano deposits were to be found there.
+Navassa Island is just one of many islands and islets that entered U.S. possession due to this curious piece of legislation, which is still in force.
 A 46-metre (50 yd) tall lighthouse was built in 1917, on the southern side of the island.
 The Coast Guard ceased operations and maintenance of Navassa Island Light in September 1996.
 After the lighthouse was shut down administration of Navassa Island transferred from the Coast Guard to the Department of the Interior.
 A 1998 scientific expedition to the island described it as a unique preserve of Caribbean biodiversity; the following year it became a National Wildlife Refuge.

 Landscape